 1. How do we apply?

 The duty-free tariff will be applied automatically by your broker where appropriate confirmation of origin has been provided by your vendors.
-This statement MUST be either reproduced on the invoice or an additional document and signed by the seller.
+This statement MUST be either reproduced on the invoice or on an additional document and signed by the seller.
 An example of the statement can be found at the end of this article, while our branded PDF version can be found here.

 2. Does this free trade agreement cover all goods?